KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/ws1-architecture/cloud-ide.md

 1. Before you start following the worksheet, click the **<span class="octicon octicon-repo-forked"></span> Fork** button in the toolbar.
 You'll see it at the top right of your screen.
 This makes your own copy of the project so you can save your changes.

-1.

 1. You created your project and are ready to go!
 Follow along with [Group like files into appropriate directories](#organize) using CodeSandbox in place of Visual Studio Code and your file explorer.
 You will create folders and move files around in CodeSandbox directly.
+There are 2 files you can ignore, _package.json_ and _sandbox.config.json_.
+These are files CodeSandbox needs.